dineshsk7/timetable_generator/README.md

 It will create a timetable for staff and class.

 ## Tech Stack and Tools:
-* Front End : HTML,CSS,Bootrstrap
+* Front End : HTML,CSS,Bootrstrap,JavaScript
 * Back End : MySQL
 * Server End : PHP
 * Version Control tool : GitHub